The Essence of Life

 It is hard to overstate the importance of twine or cord or even some steel wire.
 They are essential to make an "arapuca" a very effective trap to catch birds and other small animals.

 There is no reason not to carry as small container of .177" air gun pellets, even if your father, like mine, did not allow you to have an air gun.
 You could always come across another kid that had one, but had no pellets, and the priceless gift of half a dozen pellets of so would surely grant you access to that coveted gun.
 But I can't complain about my father for as much as he was afraid of air guns, he would allow me to carry a small bore shotgun, so in my haversack I always had a small handful of .310" rimfire shotshell made by CBC.
-The older version had glass wads that let us see the No. 11 shot while the newer ammunition was crimped.
+The older version had glass over shot wads that let us see the No. 11 shot while the newer ammunition was crimped.

 Matches or a Bic lighter are critical to start our fires so we can cook our fish or the rare birds we hunted with our mortal slingshots.
 The frying pans were made from discarded cooking oil cans and were generally good for a single meal.
 More cans could be found when necessary.
-Of course the pocket knife was used to make he fry pan and then become the cooking utensil.
+Of course the pocket knife was used to make the fry pan and then become the cooking utensil.

 The haversack should also carry a small and inexpensive flashlight.
-Nowadays we have reliable and bright LED hand torches that cost next to nothing, but to us professional small boys (and I freely steel once more the expression from Robert Ruark) nothing is better than and old and barely functional flashlight, with worn out batteries that barely light the old bulb, and that before the night is over will have to be boiled or frozen to give us a couple more lumens that reflected from the eyes of a timid alligator someplace in the lagoon.
+Nowadays we have reliable and bright LED hand torches that cost next to nothing, but to us professional small boys (and I freely steel once more the expression from Peter Hathaway Capstik) nothing is better than and old and barely functional flashlight, with worn out batteries that barely light the old bulb, and that before the night is over will have to be boiled or frozen to give us a couple more lumens that reflected from the eyes of a timid alligator someplace in the lagoon.

 Being the nerd that I always was my haversack was also home o a magnifying glass, mostly used to burn black holes in mango leaves, and a small notebook and pencil, that of course was sharpened by the inseparable pocket knife.